 The first person CISO Lens acknowledges for their industry leadership is Wilson Chiu.

 Through most of 2020, Wilson was the CISO at Police Bank.
 He's now moved on to another role, but while at Police Bank - and with one of the smallest teams in the CISO Lens community - Wilson proved himself to be the Most Valuable Player for 2020.

-Wilson was a significant contributor to the information flow within the CISO Lens community and there were several instances where Wilson was able to respond with timely and considered information that was extremely valuable for many CISOs with substantially larger teams and budgets For example on one Saturday evening in March, the CISO of one of the largest organisations in Australia had an urgent question about a particular technology and Wilson was the person that came through with comprehensive and considered response in less than 20 minutes.
+Wilson was a significant contributor to the information flow within the CISO Lens community and there were several instances where Wilson was able to respond with timely and considered information that was extremely valuable for many CISOs with substantially larger teams and budgets.
+For example, on one Saturday evening in March, the CISO of one of the largest organisations in Australia had an urgent question about a particular technology and Wilson was the person that came through with a comprehensive and considered response in less than 20 minutes.
 That anecdote is just one of many from last year.

 The second - but by no means secondary - person CISO Lens acknowledges for their industry leadership is Declan Ingram.